anaganisk/fxfloorboard-code/packager/readme.txt

  *New Framework with better Windows 7 and Mac Snow Leopard support, auto temp buffer request on connect.
  *Multi Language support for French, German, and Chinese.
- *Bulk File save/restore in 3 formats *.gxg, *.mid & *.syx so your Boss Librarian can use the Bulk files and the FxFloorBoard can load in Bulk backups of patches, system and Global data.
+ *Bulk File save/restore in 3 formats *.gxg, *.mid & *.syx so your Boss Librarian can use the Bulk files
+        and the FxFloorBoard can load in Bulk backups of patches, system and Global data.
- The editor now supports using Boss Librarian *.gxg files.
+ *The editor now supports using Boss Librarian *.gxg files.
- ClipBoard buttons have been added to the main page selectin bar (below) and can copy up to 5 opened patches for quick comparison.
+ *ClipBoard buttons have been added to the main page selectin bar (below) and can copy up to
+        5 opened patches for quick comparison.
-  The editpages have 5 patch pertial paste buttons added, where the single effect part only part is copyed from the associated clipBoard and replaces the current settings for that one effect only.
+ *The editpages have 5 patch pertial paste buttons added, where the single effect part only part is copyed from
+        the associated clipBoard and replaces the current settings for that one effect only.

 ********** USEFUL INFORMATION *************
+* version 20100720 fixed bulk *.gxg file save bug.
 * version 20100702 The Bulk Patch Editing function should be used with caution
 * as it can't be undone, and a Bulk Patch Backup is recommended before using it.
 *